shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **17. Basic metrics ― Given a regression model f, the following metrics are commonly used to assess the performance of the model:**

-&#10230; Põhilised mõõdikud - Arvestades regressioonimudelit f, kasutatakse mudeli toimivuse hindamiseks tavaliselt järgmisi mõõdikuid.
+&#10230; Põhilised mõõdikud - Arvestades regressioonimudelit f, kasutatakse mudeli võimekuse hindamiseks tavaliselt järgmisi mõõdikuid.

 <br>